bjpop/haskell-mpi/README.txt

 to the stderr.

-If you are using the PBS batch system to launch jobs, there is a sample job script in test/pbs/ for submittint the test case to the jobs queue.
+If you are using the PBS batch system to launch jobs, there is a sample job script in test/pbs/ for submitting the test case to the jobs queue.

 How to run standalone tests
 ---------------------------